 So the package is ggplot2 and function that we use from that package is named ggplot.

 The objective of this article is not to build a fancy and amazing plot.
 The objective is to introduce the reader to the process of building a plot bit by bit from scratch.

-Using this article you should be able to understand different elements of ggplot2 plotting system and how to use them.
-However please note that this is just a basic introduction of ggplot2 plotting system.
-In reality ggplot2 is very powerful but extremely vast plotting system and you can easily write a book on it.
+Using this article, you should be able to understand different elements of ggplot2 plotting system and how to use them.
+However, please note that this is just a basic introduction of ggplot2 plotting system.
+In reality, ggplot2 is a very powerful but extremely vast plotting system and you can easily write a book on it.

-However, this post will cover some basic building blocks of a ggplot graph and build 3 graphs using those basic building blocks.
+However, this post will cover some basic building blocks of a ggplot graph and build three graphs using those basic building blocks.